MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Return Values

 * result (array) - A comma-separated list of filenames for each video recording saved to Misty's local storage.
 Filenames do not include the file type extension.
 Misty saves all video recordings as `.mp4` files.

-### ForgetFaces

-Removes records of trained faces from Misty's memory.

-Endpoint: DELETE &lt;robot-ip-address&gt;/api/faces?FaceId=&lt;"FaceId"&gt;

-Parameters

-* FaceId (string) - Optional.
-The ID of the face to remove.
-If you do not pass in a value for this parameter, clears all trained faces from Misty's memory.

-Returns

-* Result (array) - Returns `true` if no errors related to this command.

 ### RenameVideoRecording